-In order for the Board to grant an extension of the time period for achieving compliance beyond 2 years, the Board must find good cause exists to grant an extension.
-Good cause may be found if the program has made substantial progress toward compliance and the quality of the program is not in jeopardy.
-The Board determines the appropriateness of an extension of time for good cause on a case by case basis, but the extension of time for good cause may not exceed 18 months beyond the 2-year period for achieving compliance.
+In order for the Board to grant an extension of the time period for a program to demonstrate substantial compliance beyond 2 years, the Board must find good cause exists to grant an extension.
+Good cause may be found if the program has made considerable progress toward substantial compliance and the quality of the program is not in jeopardy.
+The Board determines the appropriateness of an extension of time for good cause on a case-by-case basis, but the extension of time for good cause may not exceed 18 months beyond the 2-year period for demonstrating substantial compliance.
 If a program does not submit a requested special report, the Board will take adverse action with regard to the program's accreditation status.